-The Continuum of Care is overseen by a Governing Board made up of community volunteers that represent a variety community sectors, including providers of housing, supportive services, health care, education, mental health treatment, substance abuse treatment, and community advocates.
+The Continuum of Care is overseen by a Governing Board made up of community volunteers that represent a variety community sectors, including providers of housing, supportive services, health care, education, mental health treatment, substance abuse treatment, community advocates, and homeless or formerly homeless persons.
 The Governing Board meets quarterly to evaluate the performance of community programs and identify strategic planning initiatives.

 Lee County Human and Veteran Services serves as the Collaborative Applicant to compete on a national level for Homeless Continuum of Care (COC) funds through the U.S. Department of Housing and Urban Development (HUD).
 The application includes over $1.6 million in requests for renewal projects and new requests for projects (when available) that address the needs of Lee County’s homeless.
 Funds support programs for permanent housing, emergency shelter, and services for the homeless are provided by the following funded agencies:

 The U.S. Department of Housing and Urban Development (HUD) competitive Continuum of Care (CoC) funding cycle will soon open.
 Currently funded project performance is being reviewed, and agencies are being asked to voluntarily reallocate funds to create new projects.